About CollectionBuilder

 What is CollectionBuilder?

-CollectionBuilder is a set of flexible, static web templates for creating digital collection websites.
+CollectionBuilder is a set of flexible, static web templates for creating digital collection and exhibit websites.
 These templates are driven by metadata and powered by modern static web technology.
 Using three primary components—a spreadsheet of metadata, a directory of assets, and a configuration file—CollectionBuilder helps users to build and customize sustainable, digital collections and exhibits for free, learning valuable development practices in the process.

 How does it work?